For the following interactive tutorial, we assume that the Glasgow Haskell Compiler suite [GHC] is installed, the

 , namely

-The concept of a propositional algebra is the core concept of the whole package and the implementation of instances is the main achievement.
+The concept of a propositional algebra is the core concept of the whole package and the implementation of instances is the

 A propositional algebra PropAlg a p